Stages of Mushroom Growth (& What Growers and Consumers Should Know)

 Mushrooms that are classified as saprophytes, like portobello, lion’s mane, or tremella, may grow on the side of trees or from the ground.
 In a controlled environment, you may choose to grow them from sawdust or wood chips (good for shiitake or lion’s mane), composted manure (good for white button mushrooms), hay or straw (good for oyster mushrooms), or another medium, like grain blocks or coffee grounds.

-Parasitic mushrooms, like the coprdyceps mushroom, actually grow from a living organism.
+Parasitic mushrooms, like the cordyceps mushroom, actually grow from a living organism.
 One particular species of cordyceps, known as Cordyceps Sinenses, grow from a specific species of caterpillars native to some mountainous areas with cool climates.
 These mushrooms are hard to reproduce, so new species (Cordyceps Militaris) have been created to make them easier to grow in a lab or farm setting.

 The life cycle length of a mushroom varies by species.
 Some grow quickly, in as little a 3-4 weeks.
 Oyster mushrooms are a good example of a fast-growing mushroom.